 While taking a computer science class, Lauren, a mathematics major at the time, realized the stark need for more women and minorities in computer science and cybersecurity.
 She graduated in 2015 with a bachelor's degree in mathematics and computer science and wanted to enhance the interaction between Northrop Grumman and UMBC.

 In light of her eagerness, she not only became involved in initiatives at UMBC, but she also led and supported many events, including events for the Cyber Scholars Program, a merit-based scholarship program primarily funded by the Northrop Grumman Foundation for students interested in a cybersecurity career.

-Lauren helps implement company competitions, hiring events, networking sessions and technology expos to help UMBC students break into the STEM industry and secure positions at Northrop Grumman.
+Lauren helps put on company competitions, hiring events, networking sessions and technology expos to help UMBC students break into the science, technology, engineering and mathematics (STEM) industry and secure positions at Northrop Grumman.

 “I've always been passionate about helping others.
 In high school, I would spend my weekends volunteering as a big sister program participant or at a homeless shelter,” Lauren says.
 “Volunteering has become a hobby for me now, and I consider myself lucky to be able to help young women and people of all backgrounds succeed in STEM fields at UMBC and Northrop Grumman.”